supahero1/alloc/README.md

 By design (no heap usage), WebAssembly is not and never will be supported.

+## Docs

+The first, older version of the code, had inline comments that you can still access [here](https://github.com/supahero1/alloc/blob/792cefe199ff2f6773e42519534fb7fe90ffe0bc/include/alloc_std.h).
+Not much has changed.

 ## Contributions

 ... are welcome.
 This is a very fresh, immature project.
 It could use more updates.